Get Started »

 USAC will respond in writing to the service substitution request, either approving the request or indicating the reason(s) why the request cannot be approved.

 USAC review includes an evaluation of whether "same functionality" is maintained between the original and proposed new configuration, and whether the new configuration is eligible for funding.
-For service substitution requests involving Internal Connections, our review may first evaluate the substitution based on the "Function" and "Product Type" for each line item in the "from" and "to" lists.
+For service substitution requests involving Internal Connections, our review may first evaluate the substitution based on the function and product type for each line item in the "from" and "to" lists.

 Service substitution requests should be submitted no sooner than receipt of a FCC Form 471 Receipt Acknowledgment Letter (RAL).
 Requests received prior to issuance of a RAL will be dismissed.
 If USAC has not completed the services portion of its review of the funding request when the substitution request is logged, then the substitution request will be included in the funding request review.

-Beginning with Funding Year (FY) 2005, the Funding Commitment Decision Letter (FCDL) includes a notation that the substitution request has been incorporated.
+The Funding Commitment Decision Letter (FCDL) includes a notation that the substitution request has been incorporated.
 If USAC has completed the services portion of its review of the funding request, we will review and act on the substitution request separately.

 A service substitution request must be received or postmarked by the last day to receive service for that FRN.
 In general, the last day to receive service is: